rwillians/express-rescue/README.md

-      ✔ Raises a TypeError if last argument is not a function ✔ callable(req, res, next) - works for routes and middlewares ✔ callable(err, req, res, next) - works for error handler middlewares ✔ callable(foo, bar, baz, foobar, foobaz, errorHandler) - should work for basically anything, since you place an error handler as the last argument
+      ✔ Raises a TypeError if last argument is not a function ✔ callable(req, res, next) - works for routes and middlewares ✔ callable(err, req, res, next) - works for error handler middlewares ✔ callable(foo, bar, baz, foobar, foobaz, errorHandler) - should work for basically anything, as long as your function takes an error handler as the last parameter

   rescue.from(MyError, (err) => { })
     ✔ handles the error when error is instance of given constructor ✔ it call `next` function if error is not an instance of given constructor

+  const callables = rescue.all([fn1, fn2, fn3])
+    ✔ All given functions are wrapped with rescue

-  7 passing (7ms)
+  8 passing (8ms)
 ```